exeluter/bnspatch/README.md

 <details>
   <summary>Long version</summary>

-  BnS Buddy's developer has spread FUD around to discourage others from using alternatives to BnS Buddy by using spooky terms like ["injecting"][0.4], ["bannable" and "exploit"][0.5], but this is disingenuous.
+  BnS Buddy's developer has been known to spread [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt) around in an effort to   discourage others from using alternatives to BnS Buddy, by using spooky terms like ["injecting"][0.4], ["bannable" and "exploit"][0.5], but it is unjustified.

   While bnspatch does make use of DLL hijacking to do its magic, this exact method is also used by the multi-client feature in BnS Buddy (and the XIGNCODE3 bypass as